docker/docs/install-beta.md

 ## Installing with your own certificates

-Orca uses two separate root CAs for access control - one for Swarm, and one for the Orca server itself.
-The dual root certificates supply differentiation between the Docker remote API access to Orca vs. Swarm.
-Unlike Docker Engine or Docker Swarm, Orca implements ACL and audit logging on a per-user basis.
-Swarm and the Engine proxies trust only the Swarm Root CA, while the Orca server trusts both Root CAs.
-Admins can access Orca, Swarm and the engines while normal users are only granted access to Orca.
+UCP uses two separate root CAs for access control - one for Swarm, and one for the UCP server itself.
+The dual root certificates supply differentiation between the Docker remote API access to UCP vs. Swarm.
+Unlike Docker Engine or Docker Swarm, UCP implements ACL and audit logging on a per-user basis.
+Swarm and the Engine proxies trust only the Swarm Root CA, while the UCP server trusts both Root CAs.
+Admins can access UCP, Swarm and the engines while normal users are only granted access to UCP.

-Orca v1.0 supports user provided externally signed certificates for the Orca server.
-This cert is used by Orca's main management web UI and the Docker remote API.
+UCP v1.0 supports user provided externally signed certificates for the UCP server.
+This cert is used by UCP's main management web UI and the Docker remote API.
 The remote API is visible to the Docker CLI.
-In this release, the Swarm Root CA is always managed by Orca.
+In this release, the Swarm Root CA is always managed by UCP.

-The external Orca Root CA model supports customers managing their own CA, or purchasing certs from a commercial CA.  When operating in this mode, Orca can not generate regular user certificates, as those must be managed and signed externally, however admin account certs can be generated as they are signed by the internal Swarm Root CA.  Normal user accounts should be signed by the same
+The external UCP Root CA model supports customers managing their own CA, or purchasing certs from a commercial CA.  When operating in this mode, UCP can not generate regular user certificates, as those must be managed and signed externally, however admin account certs can be generated as they are signed by the internal Swarm Root CA.  Normal user accounts should be signed by the same